AdobeDocs/campaign-standard.en/help/channels/using/key-steps-to-send-a-message.md

 ## Design and personalize content

 In the **[!UICONTROL Content]** block, design and personalize the content of your message using fields from your database.
-For more information on a specific channel, refer to the sections listed at the top of this page.
+For more information on how to design content for a specific channel, refer to the sections listed at the top of this page.

-For emails, Adobe Campaign integrates the [Email Designer](../../designing/using/designing-content-in-adobe-campaign.md) that allows you to easily create and modify content in HTML format.

 ![](assets/steps-content.png)

 ## Prepare and test

-Start [preparing](../../sending/using/preparing-the-send.md) the message.
+[Prepare](../../sending/using/preparing-the-send.md) the message.
 This process calculates the target population and prepares the personalized message.

 ![](assets/steps-prepare.png)

-**Check and test your message** before using Campaign Standard dedicated capabilities: preview, email rendering, proofing, etc. For more on how to prepare and send a message, refer to [this section](../../sending/using/previewing-messages.md).
+**Check and test your message** before sending it using Campaign Standard  capabilities: preview, email rendering, proofing, etc. For more on this, refer to [this section](../../sending/using/previewing-messages.md).

 Use the **[!UICONTROL Schedule]** block to define when your messages will be sent (see [Scheduling messages](../../sending/using/about-scheduling-messages.md)).